Excellence in self assessment

 The Framework was designed by ETF taking into account existing frameworks, self-assessment tools and research.
-The draft tools where subjected to critical review by experts within and outside of ETF.
-The draft tool was tested and reviewed by CoVEs in EU Member States and in ETF’s partner countries.
-The Framework has been translated into French and Russian and converted into an on-line self-assessment tool which simplifies the assessment process and provides scores for each dimension and in total.
+The draft tools were critically reviewed by ETF and external experts, and tested and reviewed by CoVEs in EU Member States and in ETF’s partner countries.
+The Framework has been translated into French and Russian and converted into an on-line self-assessment tool which simplifies the assessment process and provides scores for each dimension and the overall score.

 The results from analysis will be shared with the Network and reviewed.
 This is likely to lead to improvements in both the design of the criteria and the process of implementation.
-The analysis will inform the future development of the ENE.
+The analysis will inform the future development of the ETF Network of Excellence.

-The selection of Dimensions is not intended to be exhaustive.
-Rather these are the dimensions which are judged, provisionally, to be most relevant to ENE.
+The selection of Dimensions is not exhaustive but selected provisionally as the most relevant to ENE.
 In the future, it is planned that additional dimensions will be added.
 The ENE is developing other tools and instruments that support, in greater detail, the development of particular dimensions, for example, work-based learning and the spirit of enterprise.